-The University rents the facilities of the Gaming Campus from the Maria Thron Foundation.
-That Foundation has responsibility for the safety and maintenance of the facilities.
+The University rents the facilities of the Gaming Campus from the Kartause Hotel Restaurant enterprise.
+The Kartause Hotel has responsibility for the safety and maintenance of the facilities.
 At this time Franciscan-GC is not aware of any plans for future improvements related to fire safety.